jonnonz1/nz-statute-book/acts/public/2016/child-protection-child-sex-offender-government-agency-registration-act-2016.md

   (a) any registrable offender who is currently a participant in a witness protection programme:
   (b) any registrable offender who has been a participant in a witness protection programme but in respect of whom an order under this section is yet to be made:
   (c) any registrable offender who is the subject of an order in force under this section declaring that the offender is a person to whom this section applies.
-(2) This section (except subsections (4) to (7)) also applies to a registrable offender who is receiving protection under a foreign witness protection law or foreign witness protection scheme specified by the regulations for the purposes of this subsection, or who has the same status as such a person under an order made under a corresponding Act specified by the regulations for the purposes of this subsection.
+(2) This section (except subsections (4) to (7)) also applies to a registrable offender who is receiving protection under a foreign witness protection law or foreign witness protection scheme prescribed by the regulations for the purposes of this subsection, or who has the same status as such a person under an order made under a corresponding Act prescribed by the regulations for the purposes of this subsection.
 (3) It is sufficient compliance with the requirements of this Part— (a) if a person to whom this section applies provides information required by the Commissioner, at the times and in the manner authorised by the Commissioner for the purposes of this section; and
   (b) if the acknowledgement of the giving of the information is given in a manner approved by the Commissioner; and